Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/configuration.rst

     *config_name*, "The name of the *VIN™’s* configuration file.", default_config, "Default value or user-defined."
     *fuse_peers_name*, "The name of the fuse peers configuration file.", fuse_peers, "Default or user-defined."
     *bootstrap_ip*, The bootstrap node’s IP address., 0.0.0.0, "Default value or user-defined."
-    *bootstrap_port*, The port fora node's node-to-bootstrap and bootstrap-to-node communications within the *VIN™*., 8000, "Default value or user-defined."
+    *bootstrap_port*, The port for a node's node-to-bootstrap and bootstrap-to-node communications within the *VIN™*., 8000, "Default value or user-defined."
-    *kademlia_port*, The port through which a *VIN™* node communications bi-directionally with the Kademlia network., 8080, "Default value or user-defined."
+    *kademlia_port*, The port through which a *VIN™* node communicates bi-directionally with the Kademlia network., 8080, "Default value or user-defined."
     *receipt_port*, The port through which a node within the *VIN™* communicates its cryptographic receipt., 9090, "Default value or user-defined."
     *http_port*, The port utilized for HTTP messages by a node within the *VIN™*., 9980, "Default value or user-defined."
     *lvm_port*, The port through which a *VIN™* node communicates with the LVM., 60001, "Default value or user-defined."
-    *redundancy*, The number of holograms that will be replicated from the original data shards and placed on the network., 5, "Default value or user-defined.
+    *redundancy*, The number of holograms that will be produced from the original data shards.
+All of these will be placed on the network., 5, "Default value or user-defined.
 Lower redundancy leads to higher transmission speeds but lower data reliability/integrity."
     *log_datasize*, Enables the logging/storing of the size of the file being stored on the network., true, "true: enables logging of the data size.

     false: disables logging of the data size."